bnielsen1965/button-events/README.md

 ```
 **NOTE** The example assumes the *gpio* object has been instantiated from some gpio library.

-A cleanup() method is provided to disable a buttone events instance, remove all listeners
+A cleanup() method is provided to disable a button events instance, remove all listeners
 and clear any active timers when the button events instance is no longer required.

 Example